How to Play Football: Critical reception

 MoviePilot notes it strange that during the short, the Goofy clones are sometimes shown to lose their anthropomorphic traits and even bark instead of using human speech.
 This "famous" short "has long been a favorite of Goofy fans".
 CelebrationPress wrote: "I marvel every time I watch this short; the animators not only successfully poked fun at college football, but they did it using multiple incarnations of essentially the same character."
 Even today, in Disney Stores memorabilia related to this short can be bought; in particular one of the ornaments in the Goofy Sketchbook Ornament series are from this film.
 The "original football stadium background" was reused for the 2007 short How to Hook Up Your Home Theater.
 WDW Radio deemed it "a jaunty revue of all things pigskin and gridiron".
-MichaelBarrier.com said: "I would place How to Play Football (1944) near the top of the pile of Kinney's sports cartoons."
+Michael Barrier said, "I would place How to Play Football (1944) near the top of the pile of Kinney's sports cartoons."

 Disney Film Project notes how effective the short's use of satire is to comment on football:

 It mocks the "chaos" of the game and even has a joke where the narrator's explanation of the rules is muffled by the cheers of the crowd, implying that the rules are less than important ...
 In the end, the short manages to tell the story of a full game, mixed with gags while also highlighting some of the intricacies of football.
 That's not easy to do.